 - Students commencing their first undergraduate degree program at Victoria University

 - Year 12 school leavers and students who are returning to study aged between 18 – 25 years old

-- Applicants who have been accepted into a full time undergraduate academic program and who will be commencing their studies in Semester 1 of 2018
+- Applicants who have been accepted into a full time undergraduate academic program

 - Applicants who have attained a minimum ATAR score of 75